Restoration of the main altar

 The restaoration works on the baroque Main Altar began in 2006.
-During the last two years, the team of restorers under the supevision of Daniela Talavera continue in removing the upper layers of the paintings on the middle part of the altar and the statues.
+During the last two years, the team of restorers under the supevision of Daniela Talavera worked on the middle part of the altar and the statues.
 They restored its marble imitation wooden architecture, the statues and the golden ornaments.
 The final design of the altar combines gold and copper.
-This is the original colouring which the altar had at the time of its origin in the first quarter of the 18th century and can already be seen on the upper part of the altar and on the statues which were restored in 2017.
+This is the original colouring which the altar had at the time of its origin in the first quarter of the 18th century and the use of this colouring is unique in Central Europe.

 Several years ago, before the restoration of this church’s interior commenced, I was asked, as an expert, to outline the overall concept of the restoration of the interior as a whole as well as the restoration of all the individual altars.

 Restoration is a complex process seeking to preserve the monument itself, its essence, while looking for the path to its original presentation and howthe way it looked at the time of its creation.
 All the movable monuments housed in this church have undergone multiple changes since their placement in the 17th century.
 In particular we need to mention the colour of polychromes in the sculptural decoration of the individual altars.
 The restoration process and the search for the right path were always preceded by an extensive discussion with the representatives of the National Heritage Institute.
 All the restoration surveys used as a basis for the initial approach were analysed in great detail.